Monster on the Campus: Plot

-Dr. Donald Blake, a science professor at Dunsford University, receives a coelacanth.
+Dr. Donald Blake, a science professor at Dunsfield University, receives a coelacanth.
 A student, Jimmy, asks Blake if the fish is really a million years old.
 Blake replies, "It's the species that's old.
 No change in millions of years.
 See, the coelacanth is a living fossil, immune to the forces of evolution".
-Blake lectures his students about evolution and devolution, telling them that man is the only creature that can decide whether to move forwards or backwards and that "unless we learn to control the instincts we've inherited from our ape-like ancestors, the race is doomed."
+Blake teaches his students that man is the only creature that can decide whether to evolve or devolve and that "unless we learn to control the instincts we've inherited from our ape-like ancestors, the race is doomed."

 Inside the lab, Blake scratches himself on the teeth of the partially-thawed coelacanth, accidentally sticking his bloody hand into the water-filled container which held the fish.
-Molly Riordan, the assistant to Dr. Cole Oliver, is with Blake and offers him a ride home.
-Blake says he does not feel well and passes out when they get to Molly's car.
+Molly Riordan, Dr. Cole Oliver's assistant, is present with Blake and offers him a ride home.
+Blake mentions he feels unwell and loses consciousness upon reaching Molly's car.

 A person or persons unknown attacks Molly at Blake's home.
 Madeline Howard, Blake's fiancée and daughter of Dr. Gilbert Howard, president of the university, arrives and finds the home in shambles and Blake moaning on the ground.
-Madeline calls the police after seeing Molly hanging by her hair in a tree, her eyes wide, dead.
+Madeline calls the police after seeing the corpse of Molly hanging by her hair in a tree.

 Detective Lt.
 Mike Stevens and Detective Sgt.
-Eddie Daniels find a huge "deformed" handprint on a window and Blake's tie clasp in Molly's dead hand.
+Eddie Daniels find a "deformed" handprint on a window and Blake's tie clasp in Molly's dead hand.
 They take Blake downtown when he admits that he cannot remember anything after getting into Molly's car.

-Stevens releases Blake after concluding that someone is holding a grudge and trying to implicate Blake in Molly's murder.
+Concluding that someone holding a grudge is trying to implicate Blake in Molly's murder, Stevens releases him.
 He assigns Daniels as Blake's bodyguard and tells Blake that Molly's autopsy showed she died of fright.

 In his lab, Blake shoos away a dragonfly that lands on the coelacanth.
 The dragonfly later returns, now two feet in length.
 Blake and Jimmy try to catch the giant insect with a net when it lands on the coelacanth again.
 Blake stabs the dragonfly.
-When he examines its body, he doesn't notice its blood has dripped into his pipe.
-Lighting up and taking a few puffs, he immediately feels ill.
+While examining its body, he does not notice its blood has dripped into his pipe.
+Lighting up and smoking, he immediately feels ill.
 As the dragonfly shrinks back to its standard size, a large, hairy hand reaches out and squashes the insect.
-Then Blake's lab is trashed, and Jimmy's visiting girlfriend is killed.
-The police find huge footprints near her body and conclude they are from the same source.
+Then Blake's lab is trashed, and Sgt.
+Daniels is killed.
+The police find huge footprints near his body and conclude they are from the same source.